 A map is a good choice if you have a shop or maybe premises that are difficult to get to.
 Is parking easy – add tips on where to park.
 Even if not difficult to get to, it helps potential customers to visualise where you are.

-Appointments, loyalty card or referrals can easily be incorporated into your business card and it gives people a reason to keep hold of your card.
+Very popular with hair dressers and beauty salons but Recommend a Friend can easily be used for many different businesses especially in the wellbeing sector.
+It can be incorporated into your business card and it gives people a reason to keep hold of your card.
 This is the type of thing that can be kept in a purse or wallet so even more handy for passing details onto their friends or other contacts.